FSA-2110-capstone-team3/capstone-team3/README.md

 Javascript, React, Redux, Express, Sequelize, PostgreSQL, Spotify API

 # To demo our application
-Podify is still currently in beta-phase, so to demo our application, please use the guest credentials on the login page.
+Podify is still currently in beta-phase.
+If you would like to demo the application, please follow the instructions on the login page to demo the app using the guest account.

-If you would like to use the application with your own Spotify account, please provide your name & email to our [Github page](https://github.com/FSA-2110-capstone-team3/capstone-team3/issues) to become a registered user.
+If you would like to use the application with your own Spotify account, please provide your name & Spotify email to our [Github page](https://github.com/FSA-2110-capstone-team3/capstone-team3/issues) to become a registered user.

+# Subsequent Work in Progress

+Update responsive design of application

+Integrate Timestamp / Comment reward system

+Implement user follower system

+User activity analytics

 # Screenshots